jfroom/jfmk-auth/README.md

 `docker-compose exec web bin/update` Install a new gem, or to run a database migration.

-`docker-compose down; docker-compose up -d; docker attach jfmkauth_web_1` A common call chain to stop any existing/hung containers, stand up all services in detached mode, connect to view web service only (to view running log and interact with byebug).
+`docker-compose down; docker-compose up -d; docker attach jfmkauth_web_1` A common call chain during development to stop any existing/hung containers, stand up all services in detached mode, connect to view web service only (to view running log and interact with byebug).
+Be aware 'exec' bypasses the entrypoint script which ensures gems are up to date (use `docker-compose run --rm ...` instead of `docker-compose exec ...` if that is a concern - had to do this for the CI override file).

 `docker-compose build` If there are changes to the `Dockerfile` or the `docker-compose` files, the containers may need to be rebuilt.